datamade/data-making-guidelines/README.md

 target: dependencies
 [tab] recipe
 ```
-**Targets** - the target is what you want to generate. it can be an output filename, an output pattern, or a variable (more on this later)
+**Targets** - the target is what you want to generate. it can be an output filename, an output pattern, or a [variable](https://github.com/datamade/data-making-guidelines#variables)
-**Dependencies** - dependencies are optional. dependencies (aka files that need to exist in order to make the target) can be filenames, filename patterns, or variables (more on this later)
+**Dependencies** - dependencies are optional. dependencies (aka files that need to exist in order to make the target) can be filenames, filename patterns, or [variables](https://github.com/datamade/data-making-guidelines#variables)
 **Recipes** - recipes are commands for generating the target file. any command you can run on the terminal is fair game  for recipes - bash commands, invoking a script, etc.

 [some content here about how make determines what to make & in what order, based on the rules & what files exist]